 After the green bazaar, visit one of the most popular places in Almaty – the Big Almaty Lake.

-For full immersion in the national flavor, you first will have a lunch in a local cafe being accompanied by your guide, who will reveal some secrets of national cuisine.
-After lunch, you will be taken to the south-western part of the city, passing by the Park of the First President of the Republic of Kazakhstan.
+For full immersion in the national flavor, you first will have lunch in a local cafe accompanied by your guide, who will reveal some secrets of national cuisine.
+After lunch, you will be taken to the southwestern part of the city, passing by the Park of the First President of the Republic of Kazakhstan.
 On the way, you will listen to the stories of your guide about Almaty city and its history.
 After a short stop at the entrance to the Ile-Alatau National Park for completing the necessary entry procedure, you will start your journey to the Big Almaty Gorge.
-Upon the way, you will know how one of the oldest water pipes of Almaty was constructed, what is preserved in the territory of the national park, and how the Japanese influenced the development of this area.
+On the way, you will know how one of the oldest water pipes of Almaty was constructed, what is preserved in the territory of the national park, and how the Japanese influenced the development of this area.

 After 40 minutes of driving in the gorge through the winding mountain paved road with breathtaking views, you will see the glorious panorama of the Big Almaty Lake, the color of which is always different depending on the weather.
 The lake is a source of the drinking water supply of Almaty city.
-Because of this reason, the access of the tourists to the lake is limited, so the excursion route leads a little bit higher above the Big Almaty Lake.
-There you will have around an hour to admire the scenery and take a walk on the banks of the lake half-way to the water surface which is about 300 meters down from the road.
-Descend to the lake is stony and covered with seasonal shrubs and herbs so comfortable shoes or boots will make the walking more enjoyable.
+Because of this reason, the access of tourists to the lake is limited, so the excursion route leads a little bit higher above the Big Almaty Lake.
+There you will have around an hour to admire the scenery and take a walk on the banks of the lake halfway to the water’s surface which is about 300 meters down from the road.
+Descending to the lake is stony and covered with seasonal shrubs and herbs so comfortable shoes or boots will make the walking more enjoyable.

 On the way back to the town you will visit the Falcon Farm, where you will enjoy a spectacular show with specially trained hawks, falcons, and eagles – hunting with them is one of the most unique features of the Kazakh way of life.
 The show is open-air and takes around 30-40 minutes.
 If you are very impressionable and sensitive, please take into account that real chicks (lifeless) are used for feeding the birds during the training and the show.
-After visiting the Falcon Farm you will have your ride back to your accommodation with an estimated arrival time around 7:00 pm.
+After visiting the Falcon Farm you will have your ride back to your accommodation with an estimated arrival time of around 7:00 pm.